Jack (2014 film): Plot

 10-year-old Jack and his 6-year-old brother Manuel live with their single mother in Berlin.
 They are closely attached to her, and though she loves them, she neglects her duties as a mother, preferring to go out partying all night and leaving Jack on his own to take care of the household and babysitting his brother.
 Circumstances lead to the children living on the street for a weekend.

 Production

 Director Edward Berger co-wrote the script for Jack, his third feature film, with regular collaborator, actress and screenwriter Nele Mueller-Stöfen (also his wife), who plays Becki in the film.

 Berger said in 2023 that he had always looked for a challenge in filmmaking: "That started with Jack, where the camera was really only on the boy's face, because I didn't want to give the audience any choice but to identify with him".

-It was a Port-au-Prince production in association with CinePlus, MixtVision, Neue Bioskop, and Zero West; the Jan Kruger and Rene Romert produced the film, along with seven co-producers.
+It was a Port-au-Prince production in association with CinePlus, MixtVision, Neue Bioskop, and Zero West; Jan Krüger and René Römert produced the film, along with seven co-producers.
 Janina Herhoffer was film editor, and the music was by Christoph M. Kaiser and Julian Maas.